 If your net promoter score is low, you can consider what next steps you need to take to boost the experience your customers have.
 Consider increasing opportunities for your customers to “bond” with the brand.
 Host “limited-space” events, dedicate time to “like” and “share” photos your customers post on Instagram and Facebook, train your employees on ways to remember customers and their “usual” order.

 One cannot overemphasize the importance of finding a tool that can track these key customer loyalty metrics.
 Such a tool can help operators maintain a profitable and thriving business and can give marketers extra ammunition to fight brand wars.
 A Wi-Fi marketing and analytics platform that complements the free internet a business already offers to its guests is one tool to seriously consider.

 Learn How Stores And Restaurants Can Thrive With Wi-Fi-Generated Data

 Never miss a post!
 We'll keep you up-to-date on the latest restaurant and retail WiFi marketing information.

-Your loyal customers are the lifeblood of your business.
-So, when a customer changes their routine and stops visiting yo...Read full article
+It’s no secret that your loyal customers are the lifeblood of your business.
+So when a customer changes their habit of v...Read full article